Mary Catherine Vose

 During training her wages were £1 a month, with one Sunday off every four weeks.
 On her day off she would visit her Gran and take her a warmly received a packet of 10 Woodbines.

 Mary’s best, and lifelong friend, Molly McGurk, who trained with her at the Free Providence Hospital came from Dublin and had been brought up as a very innocent young girl.
-When she was working in the maternity ward she told the doctor that one of the women couldn't be pregnant.
-And the doctor enquiring why, she said that the woman was a Miss and only married women could get pregnant.
-Molly worked during the war in Ethiopia and knew Haile Selassie.
-She ended up as a matron.
+On her first day in the maternity ward she cheekily informed the doctor that one of the women couldn't be pregnant.
+When the doctor aked why, he she told him that the woman was a Miss and only married women could get pregnant.
+Molly worked during WW2 in Ethiopia andgot to know Haile Selassie.
+She eventually became a matron (similar to a 'clinical nurse manager' in the US.
+In Mollie's day the virtual hospital boss!)

 One night in her early twenties, Mary was on duty in a ward, having a supper of fish and chips when she noticed an advert in the newspaper wrapping her chips - for a nurse to take responsibility for the hundreds of girls and women working in the Dunlop factory.
 As a newly registered nurse she was a bit cheeky applying for a job which would, and did, attract many senior nurses, some from her own hospital.